Living With Endometriosis

 I’m happy that Susan Sarandon is one of the women who triumphed over endometriosis — it’s always uplifting to hear such stories.
 But I wish she would remember “what it was like when.”
 Or at least be a little more sensitive when talking about it.

-Published in outrageous
+Published in Outrageous

 Related Articles